Updated on August 17, 2022.

-What is push notifications in Ed-tech?
-Push notifications are the easiest way to adopt some non-traditional yet competent ways to make learning efficient, entertaining and engaging.
-The ability to send alerts to the students on their phones can, in fact, assist in the seamless operation of an educational institution.
-Education software development is not the only way to adopt technology in education.
+What are push notifications in Ed-tech?
+Push notifications are the easiest way to adopt some non-traditional yet competent ways to make learning efficient, entertaining, and engaging.
+The app push notifications students receive can, in fact, assist in the seamless operation of an educational institution.
+Educational software development is not the only way to adopt technology in education.

-There are two prominent ways that can equip any traditional educational institution with EdTech capabilities.
+There are two prominent ways that can equip any traditional educational institution with EdTech capabilities that depend on whether your eLearning project is mobile or web-based.

-1. Dedicated mobile app for eLearning & student information system
+1. Dedicated mobile app for eLearning & student information systems

 Mobile apps provide an immediate mode of communication with the users.
-All those who have chosen to receive the messages from them, receive, whether or not they are actively using the app at that time.
+All those who have chosen to receive the messages receive them, whether or not they are actively using the app at the time.
 Be it an official notice, assignment, exam schedule, test results or anything, authorities can communicate an array of messages to the students and ensure a 100% delivery of the same.

 Not just information, push messages from an SIS mobile app (Student Information System) can contain links directing users to specific pages, offering a detailed information of the notification, or asking to complete a further action.
 Something like in this alert from Pushmaze notification tool.